helan0811/Radiomics-project_CRC/README.txt

 4. Run clust.R with R softwave to generate the radiomics features data from the image features data.

-5. Download the R code files from  https://github.com/helan0811/Radiomics-progect_CRC.
+5. Download the R code files from  https://github.com/helan0811/Radiomics-progect_CRC/R code.

-6. Downlad all the data from https://github.com/helan0811/iEDI-progect/data.
+6. Downlad all the data from https://github.com/helan0811/Radiomics-progect_CRC/data.

 7. Run the R codes in the “R code for statistic” folder with R softwave to generate all results of all the input datas.